myatktun/myatktun.github.io/_sources/AITools.rst

     * **Module**
         - any element added within a scenario
         - App: a group of modules
-        - Bundle: data collected from Make
+        - Bundle: data collected from Make, can download JSON input/output bundles
         - has action, search, trigger, iterator, and aggregator modules
-        - Poll Trigger: watch a service, and give updates each time a scenario is activated
-        - Instant Trigger: watch an account, and return new information immediately
-        - Iterator: extract an array and split into separate bundles
-        - Aggregator: combine multiple bundles into single one
         - search modules cannot modify data
         - for Google apps connection, free and regular Gmail account will need to be reauthorised every 7 days
         - modules should be connected to pass information, and can be cloned with existing config
+        - ACID modules support rollback features
-    * **Mapping**
+    * **Aggregator**
-        - mapping data from one module into another
-        - a single operation will generate at least one bundle
+        - combine multiple bundles into single one
+        - aggregators map, select items, and reduce, combine the selected ones
+        - Tools Aggregator: table, text and numeric aggregators
+        - Array Aggregator: take fields from multiple bundles, and aggregate into single array
+        - output can be grouped to produce different bundles
+        - data-driven aggregations can help understand business and make decisions
+    * **Iterator**
+        - extract an array and split into separate bundles
+    * **Triggers**
+        - first action that launches the scenario
+        - each scenario can only have one trigger
+        - Polling Trigger: execute scenario at intervals, has a clock icon
+        - Instant Trigger: execute scenario as soon as data arrives, has a lightning icon, can also be configured like a polling trigger
+        - if not explicitly indicated, a trigger will always be considered polling
+        - Basic Trigger: to create custom trigger, and define output bundle structure
     * **Router**
         - branch workflows onto separate paths
         - useful to process data towards separate outputs